bencz/anvil/samples/mcc/docs/CODEGEN.md

 }
 ```

-This ensures correct `sizeof` results when cross-compiling (e.g., compiling for 32-bit S/370 on a 64-bit host).
+This ensures correct `sizeof` results when cross-compiling (e.g., compiling for 32-bit S/370 on a 64-bit host, or for 31-bit S/390 on x86_64).